 During the first semesters, you should acquire an understanding of your professional profile.
 What is the competence profile of your programme?
 What types of jobs do people with your degree typically get?
 What types of tasks do they typically carry out?

-With regard to your professional profile – e.g. clarifying the competences that your degree gives you – your specialist teacher can help you; furthermore, the internship supervisors in your department can tell you what types of internships former students have had, what types of companies they have been in, and what tasks they carried out.
+With regard to your professional profile – e.g. clarifying the competences that your degree gives you – your teachers can help you.
+Furthermore, the internship supervisors in your department can tell you what types of internships former students have had, what types of companies they have been in, and what tasks they carried out.

-You should consider all of these things and write them down in a detailed, working CV that you update continuously.
-Career Counselling can help you.
-Each semester Career Counselling offers several presentations by professionals from the recruiting industry.
-At these presentations you will receive useful advice on:
+You should consider all of these things and write them down in a detailed, working CV that you update continuously, and the career counsellors can help you with this.
+Each semester the Career Counselling offers workshops and events where you will learn;

 - how to prepare your application materials